len-sla/NLP_mBART_mT5_translation/README.md

 ##  How MarianMT transformer meets docker

 > <p>How quickly with the use of cli on ubuntu machine get translation.<br>
-In this example I use spanish to german MarianMTModel 'Helsinki-NLP/opus-mt-es-de' transformers library fron HuggingFace jq( to decipher jason)  and curl  just to present how to using cli based tools get things done installing libraries
+In this example I will use spanish to german MarianMTModel 'Helsinki-NLP/opus-mt-es-de'.<br>

+installing libraries:

-To avoid poluting ubuntu everything will be done in virtual environment (trans) ubuntu  is virtual machine on Proxmox for convenience.
+To avoid poluting ubuntu everything will be done in virtual environment (trans).<br>
+ubuntu  is virtual machine on Proxmox for convenience.

  ```